Navoto01/Anon-Bluetooth-Spam/README.md

 ## Installation

-Just download the apk file from the release and than install it in your android phone
+Just download the apk file from the release and then install it in your android phone

 ## Screenshots